TristanAncelet/Journal/README.md

-# Arch Journey
+# Journal

-This repository is one that I made to document any issues that I've encountered while using the Arch distro.
+This repository is one that I made to document any issues and projects including Linux, Windows and MacOS.

 | Contact Info |                          |
 |:------------:|--------------------------|